PulseVet Small Animal Advisory Board Members

 Dr. Janet Van Dyke, a 1981 graduate of the University of Illinois College of Veterinary Medicine, completed her internship and surgical residency at the Animal Medical Center in New York City.
 She then owned and operated Veterinary Consultants, Inc., a mobile surgical practice focusing on canine orthopedics and sports medicine, with locations in New York, Chicago, and Michigan.
 Recognizing how many canine patients benefitted from rehabilitation therapy, she founded the Canine Rehabilitation Institute in 2002 to train and certify veterinary and physical therapy professionals in canine rehabilitation.

-Dr. Van Dyke is a founding diplomate of the American College of Veterinary Sports Medicine and Rehabilitation where she served as chair of the Residency and Credentials Committee for four years followed by the PR Committee for four years.
-In 2020 she helped to establish the Veterinary Sports Medicine and Rehabilitation Chapter of the Australian New Zealand College of Veterinary Scientists.
+Dr. Van Dyke is a founding diplomate of the American College of Veterinary Sports Medicine and Rehabilitation.
+She served as chair of the Residency and Credentials Committee for four years, followed by the PR Committee for four years.
+In 2020 she helped establish the Veterinary Sports Medicine and Rehabilitation Chapter of the Australian New Zealand College of Veterinary Scientists.